wp-plugins/nextgen-facebook/readme.txt

 * Improved NextGEN Gallery v2 code to retrieve image dimensions and check against required width / height values.
 * Added a hook into the WordPress 'get_image_tag' filter to include the 'data-wp-pid' attribute.
 * Moved / renamed the `get_lang()` method to an `sucom_get_lang()` function in lib/com/functions.php.
-* Added an icon for the Open Graph+ menu item.
+* Added a dashicon for the Open Graph+ menu item (if using WordPress v3.8 and up).
 * Fixed the unnecessary inclusion of social javascripts if no front-end buttons are enabled, but the back-end / admin sharing buttons are.
 * Fixed an undefined variable in the BuddyPress addon (Pro version).